mlukasek/M5_NightscoutMon/README.md

 Some people were asking for the software.
 I am not a professional programmer, I am a hardware engineer, but I work more with tables, numbers and e-mails recent years, so I was a little bit shy about the code.
 As there is quite a lot of people interested in something that shows current values and makes alarms during nights, I decided to release the code as an Open Source.

 If you know what to do with it, just download the code, modify it any way it suits you and use it in M5Stack.
 If you do not know how to handle the source code, just find someone who can.
-It is easy, just open it in Arduino IDE, download M5Stack libraries, Arduino JSON library and build it to you M5Stack.
+It is easy, just open it in Arduino IDE, download M5Stack libraries, Arduino JSON library and build it to your M5Stack.
 M5Stack is in more versions, the Core is just enough.
-Current price on Aliexpress is about 27.95 USD https://www.aliexpress.com/item/M5Stack-Official-Stock-Offer-ESP32-Basic-Core-Development-Kit-Extensible-Micro-Control-Wifi-BLE-IoT-Prototype/32837164440.html
+The code does not use any features of the higher models.
+The official M5Stack store is here https://m5stack.com/products/basic-core-iot-development-kit.
+The current price is about 27.95 USD (9 February 2020).
+You can also buy it on Aliexpress https://www.aliexpress.com/item/M5Stack-Official-Stock-Offer-ESP32-Basic-Core-Development-Kit-Extensible-Micro-Control-Wifi-BLE-IoT-Prototype/32837164440.html or elsewhere.

 **You will need a microSD card.** It has to be formatted to FAT32 format and you have to put at least M5NS.INI file with configuration to the root of the microSD card.
 It is a good idea to put M5_NightscoutMon.jpg files to the SD card root too.
 You can replace M5_NightscoutMon.jpg with any 320x240 pixels picture if you want to customize your experience.